Article Submission Guidelines

 We delete any remarks that are harmful to the author and our community.
 Grief is hard enough.
 We don’t want anyone being insulted, diminished, or attacked.
 All article posts are also shared on Learning About Grief’s social media platforms (Facebook, Twitter, and Instagram), inside our grief group, and highlighted in Grief Notes, our free e-newsletter.
 We generally share articles several times.

 If you have any questions, please email us through our website form.
-Thank you for considering sharing your story with the grief community and us.
-We appreciate you!g
+Thank you for wanting to courageously share with others.
+We appreciate you!